A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Vision Stability

-In a simplified way the following lemma states that the visibility of a face~$f$ can be replaced by the visibility of a single point~$p\in f$ with enhanced vision.
-This point~$p$ is called the representative as defined above.
-We want to point out that if a face contains a reflex vertex~$r$, then this reflex vertex may see much more then the remainder of the face.
-Therefore, we defined the representative to be this reflex vertex in the applicable cases.
-Even more the enhanced representative can even see a complete face~$f'$ that was only partially visible from~$f$.
-Again, there is a degenerate case that we have to exclude.
-To be precise, if $f$ only sees a reflex vertex then enhancing the visibility by~$\delta$ may not be helpful.
-See Figure~\ref{fig:Face-Point-Degenerate}, for an illustration of both special cases.
+In a simplified way the following lemma states that the visibility of a convex polygon~$f$ can be replaced by the visibility of a single point~$p\in f$ with enhanced vision. {However, there are two special cases that we need to be aware of.
+Firstly, we need to make sure that $f$ contains at most one reflex vertex.
+The reason is that every reflex vertex of $f$ may see much more than any other point of $f$.
+We can deal with this by defining the representative of $f$ to be a reflex vertex if $f$ has at most one reflex vertex.
+Secondly, it could be that $f$ sees only one boundary point of $f'$ and enhancing the visibility of $f$ will not make $f'$ visible at all.
+We can exclude this situation by demanding that $f$ sees an interior point of $f'$. } See Figure~\ref{fig:Face-Point-Degenerate} for an illustration of both special cases.